When you jet off on vacation, travel data is the most affordable way to keep your phone connected.

 If your carrier’s prices are way out of your budget, don’t worry!
 We happen to know a great way to get much more affordable travel data for your phone or tablet. 😉

 Here at aloSIM, we believe travelers should have the freedom and flexibility to get the travel data they need, without overpaying for a ton of coverage they won’t use.

 We don’t believe in daily rates or monthly rates.
 Oh, and we also don’t believe in contracts, commitments, surprise charges, or any other shenanigans.
 (Just not our style.)

 We prefer a prepaid data (or pay-as-you-go data) model, where you can literally just buy 1 GB of data and use it until it runs out.
 If you want more, sure!
 You can top up your plan.
 But you’re in the driver’s seat, always.

 Look for flexibility in a travel data plan

 No one wants to risk a huge bill of roaming charges, but you also don’t necessarily want to pay a high daily rate for your carrier’s travel data plan, so it’s a good idea to plan ahead.
-The team here at aloSIM is always available if you’d like to chat about your options or explore our travel data packages.

 Have a wonderful trip!